HistoricBridges.org Menu:

 Clark Street Bridge

-Chicago did a wonderful job replicating the original railings on the Michigan Avenue Bridge, and HistoricBridges.org suggests that the Clark Street Bridge's railings should be replicated in the same way, since aside from the loss of these railings, the bridge has excellent historic integrity and this already beautiful bridge would once again be truly stunning with the ornate railings back in place.
+Chicago did a wonderful job replicating the original railings on the Michigan Avenue Bridge, and HistoricBridges.org suggests that the Clark Street Bridge's railings should be replicated in the same way (albeit using the different railing style that was outlined for Clark Street), since aside from the loss of these railings, the bridge has excellent historic integrity and this already beautiful bridge would once again be truly stunning with the ornate railings back in place.

 The Clark Street Bridge was built in 1929.
-The contractors for the bridge are listed on the plaque, and include Fitzsimons and Connell Dredge and Dock Co., Ketler-Elliot Co., Norwood-Noonan Co., and M. J. Boyle and Co.
+The contractors for the bridge are listed on the plaque, and include Fitzsimons and Connell Dredge and Dock Company (who constructed the substructure), Ketler-Elliot Company (who constructed the superstructure), Norwood-Noonan Company (who installed electrical equipment) and M. J. Boyle and Company (whose role is not mentioned on the plaque, nor in the 1930 Annual Report of the Public Works Department).

 Another plaque near the bridge reads "Project Completed 1931," suggesting that some part of the bridge or something near the bridge did not get done in 1929 and took a couple more years to finish.